riskportal/network-tutorial/docs/1_installation.md

 ---

-## 1. Importing RISK
+## Importing RISK

-After installing, verify the installation and import the package:
+Verify the installation and import the package:

 ```python
 import risk
 print(risk.__version__)
 ```

-To use RISK's core functionalities:
+The core functionality is accessed through the `RISK` class:

 ```python
 from risk import RISK
 ```

-If using a Jupyter notebook, enable inline plotting:
+For Jupyter notebooks, enable inline plotting:

 ```python
 %matplotlib inline